voidstate/gaslandsgarage/readme.md

 ## What is Gaslands?

 Gaslands is a miniatures game set on post-apocalyptic Earth, where players compete to earn a ticket off world by racing and fighting in vehicles.
-Think Mad Max.
+Think Mad Max, only with Matchbox cars.
-Learn more on the <a href="https://gaslands.com/">Gaslands website</a> or
+Learn more on the [Gaslands website](https://gaslands.com/) or
-    <a href="https://www.facebook.com/groups/gaslands/">Facebook group</a>.
+    [Facebook group](https://www.facebook.com/groups/gaslands/).
+Buy from your FLGS or direct from [Osprey Publishing](https://ospreypublishing.com/gaslands).

 ## What is this Gaslands Garage?

 A Vue JS/Laravel based web app for building teams of vehicles to use in the Gaslands game.

+Try it now at [Gaslands Garage](https://gaslandsgarage.co.uk/).

 ## Who Are You?

-I'm a web developer from Leeds, Uk, who's geeky enough to come home from work and carry on programming for fun.
+I'm a web developer from Leeds, UK, who's geeky enough to come home from work and carry on programming for fun.

+## FAQ

+##### Why do the descriptions only include a page reference and not the full rules?

+Mike contacted me and asked me to remove them.
+In his words, "the text of the rulebook is all I have".
+I have kept enough to jog your memory but not to play the game if you don't already have the rules.

 ## Bugs / Issues